 Each router will have a different installation process but this is mainly due to the difference in the User Interface.
 The overall process is similar and involves the same basic steps.
 However, we still recommend doing some research on your specific router in order to get some additional information.

 - A DD-WRT Compatible Router – Not every router will run on the DD-WRT firmware.
 Head over to the DD-WRT website and enter your device name to find out whether it is compatible.
 If your search does not yield any results try looking for your router in this list of supported devices.
 If the results are still negative then its probably because there is no DD-WRT firmware for your router.
 In which case you will have to get a supported router.
-You can check this post to decide on one of the Best DD-WRT Supported Routers.

 - DD-WRT Firmware – The firmware you will be using to flash your router (as indicated in this post) below.